pku-liang/MAGIS/README.md

 			- `taso_rules/`: Rules from TASO
 			- `sched_rules.py`: Rules derived from scheduling methods like Re-materialization and Swapping.
 		- `misc.py`: Transformations other than rewriting rules
-		- `mutator.py`: Higher abstractions of rewriting rules and other transformations.
+		- `mutator.py`: An abstraction of rewriting rules and other transformations.
 A mutator accepts a computation graph as input and generates a sequence of new graphs.
 Different mutators can be composited via combinators like "chain", "zip", "truncate" etc.
+	- `backend/`: Backends to compile/execute given graph + schedule
+		- `base.py`: Basic declarations.
+A backend provides interfaces to measure latency for a single operator and memory & latency for a whole graph.
+A codegen backend additionally provides interfaces to generate code for each type of operators.
+		- `torch_cuda.py`: A backend to generate python-code invoking PyTorch API.
 	- `optimizer.py`: Optimizer to optimize graph's memory & latency with the help of scheduler, simulator, and mutator.
 	-  `testing/`: Utilities for testing
 		- `nn/`: Some neural networks defined using MAGIS Graph IR